Professor of Instruction in French; Director of the French Language Program

 Margaret Dempster (French, Ph.D.
 Indiana University).
 She earned her B.S. in French and Psychology from the University of Wisconsin, Madison, her M.A. in French literature from the University of Illinois in Urbana-Champaign and her Ph.D. from Indiana University.
 Her doctoral dissertation entitled: "Writing, Punishment, and the Self: A Study of Five Twentieth-century French Novels,” focuses on narration and identity.
 She has studied with the Council in Educational Exchange Critical Studies Program as well as at the University of Paris VII-Jussieu in Paris.
 Margaret has also worked in France as an interpreter and culinary aide at the Ecole de Gastronomie Française in Paris and has taught English at the Lycée Charlemagne in Paris and at the Université de Pau in Pau, France.
 She has taught French at the University of Illinois, Iowa State University and Indiana University as well as at a Montessori school in Indiana.
 Her interests are in eighteenth- and twentieth-century French literature, twentieth-century women writers and autobiography as well as French for Commerce and Industry.

-Margaret is responsible for the Coordination of the Intensive First-year French program, and she holds the position of Director of the Language Program in French.
+Margaret coordinates the Intensive First-year French program, and holds the position of Director of the Language Program in French.
 She teaches 100 and 200-level courses at Northwestern as well as French 309-French for the Professions – Business.
 She works closely with the Graduate teaching assistants and peer tutors of the Department.
-Margaret has been a member of the Council on Language Instruction (CLI) since 2003, and served as Co-Chair from 2009-2011, and currently serves as CLI Co-Chair of the Study Abroad committee.
+Margaret has been a member of the Council on Language Instruction (CLI) since 2003, and served as CLI Co-Chair from 2009-2011, and currently serves as CLI Co-Chair of the Study Abroad committee.
 Very interested in study abroad, she was study abroad adviser for French from 2004-2021, and served on the University Study Abroad Committee from 2009-2021.
 Since 2003, Margaret has been a faculty fellow at the International Studies Residence College (ISRC) since 2003 and served as ISRC Master from 2008-2012, and currently holds the position of Associate Chair.
-She and her colleague, Aude Raymond, sponsor the weekly Table française lunches.
+She and her colleague, Aude Raymond, sponsor the weekly Table française lunches at ISRC.
 For two years, Margaret served as the Advertising Manager for the French Review, the main publication of the American Association of Teachers of French (AATF).